 2) Sri Thunthukai Vinayakar Temple

-This is a small temple near the Murugan temple, for Lord Vinayaga called Tundukai Vinayagar.
+This is a small temple on the walkway to the Murugan temple.
 Devotees should first worship Him, break coconut and then only proceed to Senthilandavar temple.

 2) Sri Senthil Andavan (Murugan) Temple

 One of the six important abodes (padai veedu or battle field) of Lord Muruga and the second one in that series.

 The temple is popular for its Soora Samhara festival